Lebanese Greek Orthodox Christians: History

+Religion map of Lebanon by municipality according to municipal elections data.

-The Greek Orthodox Church of Antioch adheres to the Eastern Orthodox Church, which is composed of several autocephalous jurisdictions united by common doctrine and by their use of the Byzantine rite.
-They are the second largest Christian denomination within Christianity in Lebanon.
+The Greek Orthodox Church of Antioch adheres to the Eastern Orthodox Church, which is composed of several autocephalous jurisdictions united by common doctrine and the use of the Byzantine rite.
+They constitute the second-largest Christian denomination in Lebanon.
 Historically, these churches grew out of the four Eastern Patriarchates (Jerusalem, Antioch, Alexandria, and Constantinople) of the original five major episcopal sees (the Pentarchy) of the Roman Empire, which included Rome.
-The final split between Rome and the Eastern Churches, who came to oppose the views and claims of the Popes of Rome, took place in 1054.
-From that time, with the exception of a brief period of reunion in the fifteenth century, the Eastern Churches have continued to reject the claims of the Patriarchate of Rome (the Catholic Church) to universal supremacy and have rejected the concept of papal infallibility.
-Doctrinally, the main point at issue between the Eastern and Western Churches is that of the procession of the Holy Spirit, and there are also divergences in ritual and discipline.
+The final split between Rome and the Eastern Churches, which came to oppose the views and claims of the Popes of Rome, took place in 1054.
+Since then, the Eastern Churches have continued to reject the claims of the Catholic Church to universal supremacy and the concept of papal infallibility.
+Doctrinally, the main point at issue between the Eastern and Western Churches is the procession of the Holy Spirit; there are also divergences in ritual and discipline.